FloSchuberth/cSEM/README.md

 ## Philosophy

-  - User-centered design\!
+  - Above and all: user-centered design\!
   - Easy to use by non-R experts:
       - One central function `csem()` provides default choices for most of its arguments (similarity to the `sem()` and `cfa()` functions of the [lavaan](http://lavaan.ugent.be/) package is intended).
-      - (Eventually…) well documented (vignettes, HTML output, a website, intro course(s), cheatsheets)
+      - Well documented (vignettes, HTML output, a website, (eventually) intro course(s) and cheatsheets)
       - Structured output/results that aims to be “easy”" in a sense that it is
           - … descriptive/verbose
-          - … easy to export to other environments such as MS Word, Latex files etc. (exportability)
+          - … (eventually) easy to export to other environments such as MS Word, Latex files etc. (exportability)
-          - … easy to migrate from/to/between other PLS/VB/CB-based
+          - … (eventually) easy to migrate from/to/between other
-            systems (lavaan, semPLS, ADANCO, SmartPLS)
+            PLS/VB/CB-based systems (lavaan, semPLS, ADANCO, SmartPLS)
   - The package is designed to be flexible/modular enough so that researchers developing new methods can take specific function provided by the package and alter them according to their need